DataDog/documentation/content/en/tracing/service_catalog/_index.md

 #### Service discovery
 - Datadog Service Catalog includes all discovered services from APM, USM, and RUM by default.
 If you are using any of these products, your catalog is pre-populated with entries.
-- As you instrument more applications across your environments, they will automatically be added to the Service Catalog.
+- As you instrument more applications across your environments, they are automatically added to the Service Catalog.

 #### Governance
 - Providing engineering leadership with a high-level view of reliability practices across teams and services.